Black Synthetic Clay Bar Sponge

 Less chance of marring the paint when using synthetic clay compared to standard clay

 Greenway's Clay Body Sponge is an effective and safe method to remove environmental contamination that includes: overspray, scuff marks, bug residue, rail dust, tar, and paint overspray.
 Use our Clay Body Sponge on your glass, chrome, wheels, paint, headlights, taillights, smooth aluminum, and more.
-Removing bonded contaminants makes your paint super smooth and ready to be polished and wax.
+Removing bonded contaminants makes your paint super smooth and ready to be polished and waxed.
 This is the most crucial step of the exterior detail process.
 By removing all the contamination from the variety of exterior surfaces, you will be able to bring out the full color and depth of your paint.

 Waxes will last longer, and polishes will be easier to apply and remove.
 You will extend the life of your buffing pads and save time during the detailed process.
 We cannot stress enough how vital clay treatment is.
 If there is any contamination mentioned above on your vehicle, we do not suggest applying any compounds, polishes, glazes, or waxes without removing these contaminants.